EXTRADEEN/holberton-low_level_programming/pointers_arrays_strings/README.md

 3-strspn - Is a function that gets the lenth of a prefix substring.
 4-strpbrk - Is a function that searches a string for any of set of bytes.
-5-strstr - Is a function that locates a substring
+5-strstr - Is a function that locates a substring 7-print_cheesboard - Is a function that prints the chessboard.